 Readings will be assigned from a number of sources including the following: Peter Van Ness, ed.
 Debating Human Rights: Critical essays from the U.S. and Asia.
 Stuart Harris & Andrew Mack, eds.
 Asia-Pacific Security; The Economics-Politics Nexus.
+Picherd Phodes.
+The Making of the Atomic Pomb

 Richard Rhodes, The Making of the Atomic Bomb.